 There is provision given for guests to dispose of used bulbs and batteries, these will be taken to a local collection point.

 Guests are given the option of using a compost bin for kitchen waste.
-This is combined with waste from the Owner’s other properties to produce the rich humus used in the garden pots and in the surrounding flowerbeds and hedge bottoms.
+This is combined with waste from the Owner’s other properties to produce the rich humus used in the garden pots and in the surrounding flowerbeds and hedge rows.

 The toilet rolls provided are produced from recycled paper and are certified FSC that helps support the principles and actions that protect our air, water, and overall quality of life.
 Other purchases of paper materials are where practicable of a re-cycled nature.